Stakeholder Engagement and Partnerships

 Offshore Wind and Maritime Industry Knowledge Exchange

-The Bureau of Ocean Energy Management would like to invite you to an Offshore Wind and Maritime Industry Knowledge Exchange on March 5th and 6th, 2018.
+BOEM hosted the Offshore Wind and Maritime Industry Knowledge Exchange on March 5th and 6th, 2018.

 For more information including pre-meeting materials, please visit: https://www.boem.gov/Offshore-Wind-and-Maritime-Industry-Knowledge-Exchange/